simonsantama/HeatTransfer_CN/README.md

 Crank-Nicholson solver for a 1-D heat transfer model.
 Constant properties, homogenous and inert solid.

+Not particularly efficient, but gets the job done.

 1. Folder test_validation:

 Heat diffusion in a semi-infinite solid with Dirichlet, Neunman and Robin boundary conditions validated against the analytical